Rama-Chunduri/Task-Manager/README.md

 ## Project Description
 - This project is important to us because time management is a crucial step in being productive.
 As computer science students, we all struggle with remembering due dates for assignments and meetings.
 Designing this project would not only help us keep track of our priorities but can also be helpful to others.
--The languages that we will be using for this project would be C++ and Visual Studio Code.
+-The languages that we will be using for this project will be C++.
+We will also be using Visual Studio Code, valgrind, and the gdb debugger.
-- Input: Name of user, password, name of task, description, due dates, tags, and priority of tasks.
+- Input: Name of user, password, name of task, description, due date, start date, task duration, completion status of task, tag, and priority of tasks.
-- Output: A visible schedule which is printed in order of due dates which shows all the tasks , due dates, priorities, tags, descriptions and all information about their tasks.
+- Output: A visible schedule which is printed in order of due dates, stst dates, end dates, duration, priority, or tag (the user may choose, although printing by due date is the default view) which shows all the tasks, descriptions and all information about their tasks.
 They will also get automatic remainders which are displayed on the screen 24 hours before each task is due.
 The main features of this project are: It allows the user to organize their schedule by adding different tasks and they will be notified 24 hours before the time of the task.
 They can add a description to their tasks, categorize them using tags, give them certain priorities and set due dates for the tasks as well.

 ## User Interface Specification